-Hyundai's 2017 Ioniq is the 1st model line in the company's history to be sold in three different forms: a hybrid, plug-in hybrid and battery electric.
-All versions share similar sporty hatchback styling, making the Ioniq Electric look very much like a conventional car.
+Hyundai's Ioniq is the 1st model line in the company's history to be sold in three different forms: a hybrid, plug-in hybrid and battery electric.
+All versions share similar sporty hatchback styling.
 Badges and the sealed-off grille are the only clues to which car is which.
-Says Hyundai: "Developed for high energy efficiency without compromising driving performance, every Ioniq powertrain represents a unique and uncompromising solution towards a cleaner means of mobility.
-The Ioniq Hybrid and Ioniq Plug-in Hybrid both feature a new Kappa 1.6L direct-injected Atkinson-cycle four-cylinder engine with an unsurpassed thermal efficiency of 40 percent, delivering an estimated 104 horsepower and an estimated 109 lb.-ft. of torque.
-This engine has been specifically tailored to the hybrid application and is combined with a quick-shifting six-speed double-clutch transmission – differentiating Ioniq from its key competitors with a more dynamic and engaging driving experience.
-The high-efficiency electric motor can operate at speeds up to 75 MPH and delivers instantaneous torque at low speeds, with available power-assist at higher vehicle speeds.
+Says Hyundai: "Developed for high energy efficiency without compromising driving performance, every Ioniq powertrain represents a unique and uncompromising solution towards a cleaner means of mobility.”

-Offering 23.8 cubic feet of cargo storage with all seats up, the Ioniq pure-electric is one of the better models in the EV class to haul cargo.
+Offering 23.8 cubic feet of cargo storage with all seats up, the Ioniq electric vehicle is one of the better models in the EV class to haul stuff around.
 The cargo floor is relatively low compared to other EVs, and the 60/40-split folding rear seats make a flat load floor.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.